 - Kaba RFID key card Encoder: Kaba RFID encoder is a vital component that operates with the Ilco and Saflok access management platforms to authorize access throughout the property.
 It encodes RFID hotel keycards and other media with data & commands for both guest and staff-level access.
 USB or network connectivity enhances both front desk efficiency and employee convenience.

 - ILCO Front Desk Unit(FDU): The FDU allows you to manage your Access Control applications quickly and easily by providing a front-end device that connects directly.
-FUD is used to manage all your access control needs with one centralized unit, including building management functions such as door locking schedules, managing front desk key creation, lock programming, and hotel key card programming.
-The FUD support two types of key cards: magstripe or Mifare (ISO 14443A 4 Byte NUID) keycards, Kaba 790RT / Confidant RFID locks
+FUD manages all your access control needs with one centralized unit, including building management functions such as door locking schedules, managing front desk key creation, lock programming, and hotel key card programming.
+The FUD supports two types of key cards: magstripe or Mifare (ISO 14443A 4 Byte NUID) keycards and Kaba 790RT / Confidant RFID locks.

 Kaba door locks come with a colored light that indicates their status.
 The following are the most common Kaba door lock light codes you’ll see:

 - Greenlight: The door is locked and secure.

 - Red light: The door is unlocked and not safe.

 - Kaba’s door lock is blinking red, and the door won’t open, which means the battery is dead.
 You must replace it with a new one to get your lock working again.
 If you see a steady red light, there’s something wrong with your lock, and you should contact Kaba Customer Service at (888) 730-2824 for assistance.

 - Yellow light: The lock is malfunctioning and needs to be serviced by a technician, most likely because a battery may need to be replaced or the wiring for the electric strike has gone wrong and will require repair from an experienced professional.